 Non-compliance, whether accidental or otherwise can reap hefty penalties, especially when coupled with the additional legal costs that might ensue for more serious cases.

 For example, a study conducted by BDO reported that in Serbia, many companies misunderstand the tax regulation and wind-up paying penalties as a result.

-In many cases, taxpayers will overpay in areas where they have no liability simply to protect themselves from facing the risks of failing to comply with regulation.
+In many cases, taxpayers will overpay in areas where they have no liability simply to protect themselves from facing the risks of failing to comply with regulations.

 In the UK, failing to comply with health & safety laws is regarded as a criminal offence as companies have a common law duty to ensure a safe working environment for their employees.